Asbestos Services

 Pre-Acquisition Screening

 Asbestos screening is a visual observation conducted by an accredited professional to identity building materials suspected of containing asbestos, determine their condition, and categorize them as regulated or nonregulated materials.
-Our team can use this data to develop cost estimations for inspection and potential abatement to anticipate the cost of ownership and use as a price negotiating tool.
+Our team can use this data to develop cost estimations for inspection and potential abatement to anticipate the cost of ownership and can even be used as a means for price negotiation.

-Asbestos Screenings are commonly completed concurrently with due diligence such as a Phase I Environmental Site Assessment (ESA).
+Asbestos screenings are commonly completed in the escrow period and concurrently with other due diligence services such as a Phase I Environmental Site Assessment (ESA) and Property Condition Assessment (PCA).

 Pre-Renovation or Demolition Inspection